PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. warning::

-    When you set Custom Dimension that value will be used in all tracking requests within page load.
+    When you set a Custom Dimension, that value will be used in all tracking requests within a page load.

 .. warning::
     This function does not send any data to the :term:`Analytics`.
-It sets Custom Dimension to be sent with Page View and similiar (ecommerce, outlink, download).
+It sets a Custom Dimension to be sent with Page View and similar (ecommerce, outlink, download).

 Example of usage::